realTobby/PQSE/README.md

 4. Export .sav
 5. Get the file back to your switch
 6. Overwrite the old save with the manipulated one

+Credits:
+@TheAlexBarney - Code for En/De/cryption, De/Se/rialization of the savestrucutre and explaining!
+@GbaTemp users - very helpful information!